MicrosoftDocs/Viva/Viva/solutions/viva-front-line-workers.md

 [Get more information about using Viva Connections](/Viva/connections/guide-to-setting-up-viva-connections.md).

-#### Viva Insights
+#### Help balance employee's days with Viva Insights
 Front line workers often “go go go” all day.
 You can help them build a sense of balance and well-being with Viva Insights, and managers can use Insights to provide better guidance on time management.

 ![Viva Insights](../media/insights.png)

 Learn more about Viva Insights and how it helps protect and organize time in the [Supporting work/life balance](/Viva/solutions/viva-work-life-balance.md) section.

-#### Learning
+#### Target training with Viva Learning
 Learning new skills is an ongoing process.
 In a hybrid environment, it is essential that employees can learn from wherever they are, and Viva Learning can be accessed on the desktop or on a mobile device within Teams.

 ![Learning](../media/learning.png)